Lately I find myself feeling like a fraud whenever I join the throng of workers to “Thank God it’s Friday” in celebration of the coming weekend.

 Finally, don’t forget to rest!

-No matter what else, you must find the time to just lay back and rest.
+No matter what else you have planned, try to find the time to just lay back and rest.

 For most of us, the weekend is already in full swing so enjoy!